-The authorization process for pretreatment, treatment, storage and disposal of radioactive waste, requires the demonstration that the impact on future generations will not be higher than it is now accepted for the current generation.
-This is done for long term storage and disposal by requiring that the dose be assessed both for normal and altered scenarios of evolution of the facility, including the intrusion in the repository, for all the period of time for which the waste has significant radioactivity.
+The licence process for pre-treatment, treatment, storage and disposal of radioactive waste, requires the demonstration that the impact on future generations will not be higher than it is now accepted for the current generation.
+This is done for long term storage and disposal by requiring that the dose to be assessed both for normal and altered scenarios of evolution of the facility, including the intrusion in the repository, for all the period of time for which the waste has significant radioactivity.
 The results shall be below the constraints established by CNCAN that are expressed in terms of yearly dose or dose/event, which are the same as for the current generation.